Manu’s Menu

 Frequently Asked Questions

-What can I add to my dosa batter?
+How can I make my dosa crisp?

 Extra Help from the Kitchen